Cincinnati Child Support Attorneys

 How is child support paid?

-Child support is taken directly from the parent’s employment pay check, placed into an account with the state of Ohio, and then paid out to the receiving parent.
+Child support is taken directly from the parent’s employment paycheck, placed into an account with the state of Ohio, and then paid out to the receiving parent.
 If a parent is not employed, they must establish a bank account from which support is withdrawn by the state.

 What if a parent is not paying support?

 When a parent does not pay a support order, the other parent can file a motion for contempt.
-If the parent is found in contempt, he or she will be ordered to pay some of the attorney fees incurred in filing the motion.
+If the parent is found in contempt, they will be ordered to pay some of the attorney fees incurred in filing the motion.
 If the arrearage of support is substantial, the parent not receiving support can ask the Child Support Enforcement Agency to pursue contempt, for which they do not charge.

 How does child support change after divorce?

 Child support can be reviewed upon a change of circumstances.
-This could include an increase or decrease in one parent’s income or the cost of child care, or emancipation of a child.
+This could include an increase or decrease in one parent’s income or the cost of child care, or the emancipation of a child.
 This review can be accomplished by the parties voluntarily exchanging information or by filing a motion with the court.
 In addition, the Child Support Enforcement Agency will review support for free once every 3 years or upon the loss of employment, if a parent requests a review.

 While the rules governing child support in Ohio can seem overwhelming, it’s important to keep the ultimate goal in mind: a stable and promising future for your children.
 If you have questions, concerns, or need assistance, Cathy R. Cook, Attorneys at Law, is here to help.
 With decades of experience and a deep commitment to children’s rights, our team will work to ensure that your child receives the support they rightfully deserve.